tttsaurus/Ingame-Info-Reborn/README.md

   <h1>InGame Info Reborn</h1>
 </div>

 This is a spiritual successor of [InGame-Info-XML](https://github.com/Lunatrius/InGame-Info-XML), **not a fork**.
+Moreover, this is growing into a general-purpose HUD/GUI lib for both java and zenscript users.

 If you like this project, don't forget to give it a star⭐!

-Currently WIP

 Suggestions/PRs are welcome

 ## Overview
-This is a library mod that helps you to create in-game overlaid (or focused) gui with ease.
+This is a library mod that helps you to create in-game overlaid (or focused) GUI with ease.

 ![Snipaste_2025-01-12_12-53-07](https://github.com/user-attachments/assets/581f0727-bba8-4ff5-9780-8fdbfaf587fd)